pthuff/colostate-object-oriented-sys/README.md

-# colostate-object-oriented-sys
-# colostate-object-oriented-sys-pa02: Input filing status/income and calculate tax.
+pa02: Input filing status/income and calculate tax.
-# colostate-object-oriented-sys-pa03: Calculate rental, discounts, and total charges for a ski resort.
+pa03: Calculate rental, discounts, and total charges for a ski resort.